vitorbetmann/vitorbetmann/README.md

 <h2 align="center"><em>“It's time to code things and chew bubblegum... and I'm all out of gum.”</em></h2>
 <p align="right"><strong><em>Duke Nukem (Duke Nukem 3D, 1996)</em></strong></p>

-I architect secure, scalable backend systems and build tools that make others’ lives easier.
-I also experiment with game design in my own game projects, and enjoy exploring low-level programming to better understand how things work under the hood.
-#### Below are the projects I’m most proud of and that best represent me as a programmer:
+#### What I love the most is learning.
+Learning how things work, learning how to be more efficient, learning what's possible!<br>All through coding.<br>Below are the projects I’m most proud of and that best represent me as a programmer:

 ### 👀 [Upcoming Full Stack Project]():
 Stay tuned for more!